Was Jesus Crucified on Friday? Was Easter on Sunday?

 "After the sabbath, as the first day of the week was dawning, Mary Magdalene went to the tomb... he has been raised from the dead."

 This passage clearly gives Sunday morning as the Resurrection.
-I (Hugh) was in Israel.
+I (David) was in Israel.
 The day of preparation is Friday before sundown.
 Everybody is rushing all over the place, and cleaning like mad, because they can do nothing from Friday evening to Saturday evening.

 What do we do with the three days and three nights in Matt.
 12:40?